-BankAtlantic Bancorp Inc. (BBX:US) and its chief executive officer lost a bid to dismiss a Securities and Exchange Commission lawsuit alleging they misled investors about the extent of the losses the bank was facing because of a troubled loan portfolio.
+BankAtlantic Bancorp Inc. (BBX:US) and its chief executive officer must face a Securities and Exchange Commission lawsuit alleging they misled investors about the extent of the losses the bank was facing because of a troubled loan portfolio.

 “Viewed as a whole, these allegations go beyond severe recklessness and touch upon intent to deceive,” the judge wrote in reference to one count that survived his review.
 “The court finds that the SEC’s allegations sufficiently raise a plausible inference that Bancorp and Levan made misrepresentations and omissions of material fact by the alleged failure to reclassify and write down certain loans‘‘ in the portfolio.